Recife: International airport

-Guararapes International Airport, also known as Gilberto Freyre International Airport, is the airport serving Recife.
+Guararapes International Airport, also known as Gilberto Freyre International Airport, is the airport serving Recife and surrounding areas.
 It has been open in its newest structure since July 2004 and is 52,000 square m in area.

 Recife Air Force Base - BARF, a base of the Brazilian Air Force, is located in Recife.

 Ports

 Suape port, is located in the administrative area of the small town of Ipojuca, inside the metropolitan region.
 Suape serves ships 365 days a year without any restrictions with regard to tidal schedules.
 The port moves over 8.4 million tons of cargo a year.
 More than 95 companies from almost all industries are already installed in Suape which includes a Petrobras Refinery, the largest shipbuilder in South American and a large petrochemical Company as well as many others.

 Port of Recife is located in the city of Recife.
 Road access to Port of Recife is accomplished, mainly, through the federal highways BR-232 (linking the interior of the state) and BR-101 (linking to other States to the north and the south of the State of Pernambuco).
 The main producing and consuming centres of the interior of the state and of the rest of the Northeast, are linked to Port by paved highways.